atulkrishnathakur/fprofile/README.md

       $ exit

       ```
-      - But now you can see your session is not available
+      - But now you can see your session is not available so you detach instead of exit command

       ```
       $ tmux ls